noppefoxwolf/NFXBubblePoolView/README.md

 データはint数値型です。

 NFXBubblePoolView use SpriteKit.
-So `SpriteKit.framework` add your project.(but, NFXBubblePoolView isn't need your spriteKit skill.)
+So `SpriteKit.framework` add your project.(but, NFXBubblePoolView dosn't need your spriteKit skill.)

 add `SpriteKit.framework`

 add NFXBubblePoolView folder.

 On your ViewController,import this.